 ACCO has signature fundraising events to raise awareness year-round, including PJammin days to educate school-aged peers about compassion, and Go Gold for Kids With Cancer events, which utilizes the signature gold ribbon ACCO created as the symbol of childhood cancer in 1987.

-Those wishing to contribute in their own way can launch an online campaign to start crowdfunding for kids with cancer to raise awareness, fund research, help alleviate the financial burden of cancer treatments and other costs, and pay tribute to a loved one who passed away.
+Those wishing to contribute in their own way can launch an online fundraiser to start crowdfunding for kids with cancer to raise awareness, fund research, help alleviate the financial burden of cancer treatments and other costs, and pay tribute to a loved one who passed away.

 Not only does a cancer diagnosis turn a child’s entire world upside down, it also adds a large amount of financial stress due to overwhelming medical expenses that most families are unprepared for.
 Cancer is known for being very costly, as research shows that families fighting this awful disease are twice as likely to go bankrupt as those that are not.
 In addition to treatment, there are additional costs to consider, such as food, lodging, and transportation to add to the already mounting stack of medical bills.

 These are some of the reasons why more and more families are turning to crowdfunding nowadays.
-Setting up a crowdfunding campaign to help cope with the high cost of cancer care is a simple and effective way to receive support from loved ones and people all over the world.
+Setting up a crowdfunding fundraiser to help cope with the high cost of cancer care is a simple and effective way to receive support from loved ones and people all over the world.

 Three successful GoFundMe children’s cancer fundraisers